Explore health content from A to Z.

 Three major risk factors for heart disease are high blood sugar, high blood pressure, and high levels of lipids.
 By keeping risk factors under control, you can help keep your heart and arteries healthy.
 This may reduce your chances of a heart attack.

 Blood sugar.
-High blood sugar can make artery walls rough.
+High blood sugar can make artery walls tough and rough.
 Plaque (waxy material in the blood) can then build up, making it harder for blood to flow through the arteries.
 Having high blood sugar increases the chances of having high blood pressure and high cholesterol.

 Blood pressure.
 When blood pressure is high all the time, artery walls become damaged, increasing the risk for plaque build up.

 Lipids.
 The body needs some lipids in the blood to stay healthy.
 But lipid levels that are too high can damage the artery walls.
 Lipids include cholesterol and triglycerides.
 There are two kinds of cholesterol.
 LDL (“bad”) cholesterol can damage the arteries.
-But HDL (“good”) cholesterol helps clear LDL cholesterol from the blood.
+But HDL (“good”) cholesterol helps clear LDL cholesterol from the blood vessels.
 This helps keep the arteries healthy.
 When blood sugar is high, the level of triglycerides in the blood may also be high.
 High blood triglyceride levels can cause plaque to form.

 Certain lifestyle factors can increase levels of your blood sugar, blood pressure, and lipids.
 Such increases raise your risk of heart disease.

 Smoking damages the lining of your arteries.
 This allows plaque to build up in the artery walls.
 Smoking also constricts (narrows) the arteries, which can raise blood pressure.
+Smoking also increases your risk of getting type 2 diabetes.

 Not being active makes it harder for your heart to do its work.
 Inactivity is linked to many other risk factors, such as high blood pressure and poor cholesterol levels.
+Inactivity also increases your risk of getting type 2 diabetes.

 Being overweight makes it harder for your body to use insulin.
 It also makes your heart work too hard.
+Being overweight is also the main contributor to the development of type 2 diabetes,

 Following a few simple steps can help keep your risk factors under control.
 Work with your health care team to reach your goals.